Pengshui Miao and Tujia Autonomous County: History

 During the Shang and Zhou dynasties, the region of contemporary Pengshui belonged to the State of Ba.
 During the Warring States period, the area belonged to the Qianzhong Commandery, which would later be incorporated into Qin dynasty China.

 During the Han dynasty, the area would be reorganized as Fuling County (涪陵縣).

 Under the Sui dynasty, in 593 CE, the area was organized as Pengshui County (彭水縣).
 Pengshui means "Peng River", which was the old name for the Yu River.
 During the Tang dynasty, Pengshui County was put under the administration of Shannan Circuit and Qianzhong Circuit.
 Under the Song dynasty, Pengshui was administered by Qian Prefecture.
 Under the Yuan dynasty, it was administered by Shaoqing Fu.
 By 1645 during the Qing dynasty, it was part of Chongqing Prefecture (重慶府).
 In 1913 (Republic of China), it was part of Dongchuan Circuit (東川道).
 In 1927, it was reassigned to the Changgong Bureau (長公署) of Sichuan Province.
 And in 1935, of the Eighth Administrative Inspection Area (第八行政督察區) of Sichuan.

-People's Republic of China

 On November 16, 1949, Pengshui was captured by the communists.
 In January 1950, it was put under the jurisdiction of Fuling Prefecture, under the Chuandong administrative territory (川東行署涪陵專區).
 In September 1952, Fuling Special District was transferred to Sichuan, and was changed to a prefecture in June 1968.

 On November 14, 1983 Pengshui was approved as an autonomous county.
 The official status began November 10 of the following year.
 In 1987, it was assigned to Qianjiang Prefecture.
 In June 1997, it fell under the administration of Chongqing, which it remains today.